-Jogger accidentally crosses U.S. border from B.C., gets detained for 2 weeks by authorities | CBC News
+Jogger who accidentally crossed U.S. border from B.C. detained for 2 weeks | CBC News

 CBC News called U.S. Immigration and Customs Enforcement and Immigration Canada.
 Neither agency would comment on Roman's case, citing privacy concerns.

-A spokesperson for U.S. Customs and Border Protection said that anyone who enters into the U.S. outside an official port of entry and without inspection has crossed the border illegally, and will be processed accordingly.
+A spokesperson for U.S. Customs and Border Protection said that anyone who enters the U.S. outside an official port of entry and without inspection has crossed the border illegally, and will be processed accordingly.

 "This applies regardless of whether or not the individual claims to have inadvertently crossed the border," said the department in a statement.

-Note: - An earlier version of this story said incorrectly that Cedella Roman crossed the U.S. border from White Rock, B.C.
-In fact, Roman crossed into the U.S. through Peace Arch Park.Jun 22, 2018 12:11 PM PT